Telugu cuisine: Lunch and dinner

 Great effort is put into preparing lunch and dinner in many Telugu households.
 In most urban households, the food is served on stainless steel or porcelain plates, while in traditional and rural households, the food may be served on a banana leaf.
 The banana leaf is often used during festivals, special occasions, and for guests.
 Many middle-budget restaurants in smaller towns also use banana leaves for serving food.
 At times, a vistaraaku (a larger plate made of several leaves sewn together) is used.
 Sun-dried banana leaves have also traditionally been used to package food for personal use on long journeys.

 A complete vegetarian Andhra meal typically consists of rice served with ghee, pulihora, chapati or puri, pappu (lentils), sambar, chaaru (rasam), fried and wet curries, appadam (papadum), odiyalu, chutney, pachadi, avakaya, yoghurt and a sweet for dessert.
 In general, food from the Vijayawada-Guntur region contains more chili and spices than food from the rest of Andhra Pradesh.
-Rice is considered the main dish and everything else is considered a side.
+Rice is considered the main dish and everything else is considered a side dish.